ashasoroushpoor/ashasoroushpoor.github.io/_pages/portfolio.md

     url: /assets/images/gallery_port/kdz.jpg
 ---

 My name is Asha Soroushpoor.
-I was born in Tehran Iran in spring of 2000 in a Zoroastrian family.
+I was born in Tehran Iran in spring of 2000s.
 I recently got my bachelor degree in Computer Science from University of Tehran.

 This is my personal website.
 It contains 3 parts.